YMonnier/YMValidator/README.md

 ```

 ##### Manually
-Drag and drop `YMValidator.swift` into your Project.
+Drag and drop `YMValidator.swift` into your project.

 Author
 ------------